cshum/imagorvideo/README.md

 ![imagorvideo](https://raw.githubusercontent.com/cshum/imagorvideo/master/testdata/demo.jpg)

-imagorvideo works by streaming out a limited number of frames data from start of the video, looping through and populating the histogram data of each frame.
+imagorvideo works by streaming out a limited number of frame data, looping through and calculating the histogram of each frame.
 It then choose the best frame for imaging, based on root-mean-square error (RMSE).
 This allow skipping the black frames that usually occur at the beginning of videos.

-imagorvideo then converts the selected frame to RGB image data, forwards to the imagor libvips module, which has always been best at image processing with tons of features.
+imagorvideo then converts the selected frame to RGB image data, forwards to the imagor libvips processor, which has always been best at image processing with tons of features.
 Check out [imagor documentations](https://github.com/cshum/imagor#image-endpoint) for all the image options supported.

 ### Filters